Ford revamps models in bid to halt European sales slide

 “It’s very tough,” he said.
 “We don’t know where we’re going to be at the end of the year.”

-But he added that Ford’s push into SUVs is a welcome response to rising German demand in the category, singling out the updated Kuga mid-sized four-by-four as a “good answer to the Volkswagen Tiguan.”
+But he added that Ford’s push into SUVs is a welcome response to rising German demand in the category, singling out the updated Kuga mid-sized four-by-four.

-As the economic crisis in Europe crimps car demand, Ford and other major automakers are also grappling with excess capacity.
-Ford’s capacity utilization rate in Europe is 63 percent, lower than the 75 percent rate experts say is required to break-even, said Morgan Stanley analyst Adam Jonas.

-In a note Thursday, Jonas estimated that about 60 percent of Europe’s mainstream brand auto plants will lose money this year.
-He also recommended that General Motors Co (GM.N) sell or divest its Opel brand in Europe.
+In his remarks, Mulally described the “One Ford” strategy that spurred the company’s turnaround in the United States partly by connecting Ford’s once-disparate business units and building vehicles off global platforms to cut costs.

+Ford also said on Thursday that it plans to ship Indian-built engines to Europe and other markets.
+It would be the first time the automaker has shipped Indian-built engines to Europe.

+Ford shares were up 3.3 percent at $9.89 on the New York Stock Exchange at midday on Thursday.

-Reporting By Laurence Frost; Additional reporting and writing by Deepa Seetharaman in Detroit; Editing by Maureen Bavdek, Matthew Lewis and Tim Dobbyn
+Reporting By Laurence Frost; additional reporting and writing by Deepa Seetharaman in Detroit; editing by Maureen Bavdek and Matthew Lewis